davidmvenegas/chatgpt-microphone/README.md

 # 🎤 ChatGPT Microphone

 ChatGPT Microphone is a sleek and seamless Chrome extension designed to enhance your ChatGPT experience.
-This no-frills button blends perfectly with the site, allowing you to effortlessly speak your thoughts instead of typing them out.
+This button blends perfectly with the site, allowing you to effortlessly speak your thoughts instead of typing them out.

 ## Features